Base

 1 2 3 | kubectl apply -f aggregate-to-namespace-admin.yaml clusterrole.rbac.authorization.k8s.io/aggregate-to-namespace-admin created |

-role.
+Now check the permissions for the namespace-admin role.
 You can see that the controller manager aggregated all the rules based on the labels.

 1 2 3 4 5 6 7 8 | kubectl describe clusterrole namespace-admin Name: namespace-admin Labels: <none> Annotations: <none> PolicyRule: Resources Non-Resource URLs Resource Names Verbs --------- ----------------- -------------- ----- deployments.apps [] [] [create delete patch update] |